 8 Elmer McCurdy

-McCurdy’s mummified corpse spent its time in a museum’s warehouse when it wasn’t painted to glow in the dark and hung from the gallows of an amusement park’s funhouse.
-The newspaper article reports that McCurdy’s corpse also appeared as a prop in an episode of The Six Million Dollar Man television series.
-However, no one knew as much until one of the mummy dummy’s arms “fell off” and a technician, attempting to glue the detached limb back in place, saw human bone where none should have been.
+McCurdy’s mummified remains spent years in a museum warehouse, occasionally painted to glow in the dark and displayed from the gallows of a carnival’s fun‑house.
+The body even appeared as a prop on an episode of The Six Million Dollar Man.
+The truth emerged when one of the dummy’s arms detached; a technician trying to re‑attach it discovered real human bone where none should have been.

-McCurdy then became a star in Sonney’s traveling freak show until the end of World War II, when such attractions lost their appeal.
-Sold to the Hollywood Wax Museum, the mummy was later purchased by the Nu-Pike Amusement Park, which painted and hung it from its exhibit’s gallows.
+McCurdy remained a star attraction in Sonney’s traveling freak show until the end of World War II, when such spectacles waned in popularity.
+The body later sold to the Hollywood Wax Museum and eventually purchased by Nu‑Pike Amusement Park, where it was painted and hung from a gallows display.

 7 Hazel Farris

-After her body dehydrated at a combination furniture store/ funeral home, the local populace, roused by talk about “Hazel the Mummy,” paid a dime each to view her desiccated corpse.
-Her remains were subsequently bought by carnival showman Orlando C. Brooks and shown to the public “for the benefit of science”—and a hefty fee.
-A poster advertising the exhibition assured the public that “‘Hazel’ affords you a study worth while,” guaranteeing her to be a genuine mummy and offering to forfeit $500 to anyone, doctors included, who could prove otherwise.[4]
+After her body desiccated in a combined furniture store and funeral home, locals, intrigued by the legend of “Hazel the Mummy,” paid a dime each to view her remains.
+Carnival showman Orlando C. Brooks later purchased the corpse, exhibiting it “for the benefit of science” for a fee.
+A poster claimed the exhibit offered a worthwhile study and promised a $500 reward to anyone, including doctors, who could prove the mummy was fraudulent.

 6 Samuel Perry Dinsmoor

-Smack-dab in the American heartland, The Garden of Eden, in Lucas, Kansas, boasts a collection of 150 sculptures, all made of concrete, which express the political and religious views of a retired schoolteacher and American Civil War veteran, sculptor Samuel Perry Dinsmoor (1843–1932).
+Deep in the American heartland, the Garden of Eden in Lucas, Kansas, showcases roughly 150 concrete sculptures reflecting the political and religious musings of retired schoolteacher and Civil War veteran Samuel Perry Dinsmoor (1843‑1932).

 5 The West Virginia Philippi Mummies

-These mummies briefly toured with circus great P.T.
-Barnum before returning to WV.
-They were then displayed throughout the state, being stored at various times in a barn and “under a local man’s bed for a while.”
-In 1985, Philippi experienced a flood, which damaged the mummies; however, after some time “drying in the sun,” they finally made their way to their current home in the museum.
-The infant was too damaged after the flood, and the hand was lost at some point.[6]
+The mummies briefly toured with circus legend P.T.
+Barnum before returning to West Virginia.
+Over the years they were stored in a barn, and at one point even under a local man’s bed.
+In 1985, a flood damaged the remains; after drying in the sun, the surviving mummy was relocated to its present home in the museum.
+The infant was too damaged to preserve, and the hand was lost.

 4 Sir Christian Friedrich von Kahlbutz

-The “erotic” feature of the knight’s presence apparently stems from his lifetime interest in the pursuit of the fair sex, with members of whom he fathered 30 illegitimate children in addition to his 11 legitimate heirs, the Times article suggests, as well as Sir Christian’s claim that he possessed the right to “deflower all brides in his fiefdom.”
-When a groom’s beloved rebuffed the knight, her fiancé was found with a split skull soon after, and Sir Christian was charged with the murder.
-The accused maintained his innocence, however, as he supposedly declared, “If I am the murderer, may it be God’s will that my body never decay.”
+The “erotic” aspect ties back to the knight’s notorious reputation: he fathered 30 illegitimate children in addition to 11 legitimate heirs and allegedly claimed the right to “deflower all brides in his fiefdom.”
+When a rejected bride’s fiancé was found with a split skull, Kahlbutz was charged with murder, though he maintained his innocence, allegedly declaring, “If I am the murderer, may it be God’s will that my body never decay.”

 3 Charles Eugene de Croy